 Lazing through the Line Islands

 Hello from the sweltering tropics!
 Meret (my onboard upgrade/replacement) wrote this lovely blog.
-I (Sarah) will be writing my last and final one sometime next week when we arrive in Hawaii!
+I (Sarah) will be heading home to the frigid northlands of Minnesota once we get back to Hawaii!
 And with no further ado…

 It’s silent on the boat.
 The quiet feels unusual after the bustle of the last trip – lovely as it was.
 We‘re all just enjoying the peace and quiet.
 Between cleaning the boat and doing multiple man overboard drills to perfect the procedures, everyone catches up on laundry or reads in one of the many hammocks.
 Periodically hopping into the turquoise water is the only way to keep body temperatures at a bearable level.